emvaugh2/Azure-Cloud-Resume-Challenge/README.md

 Chunk 1: Building the Frontend

+Step 6 - Azure DNS

+We're going to update all of this momentarily.

 Step 5 - HTTPS

 We need to make sure our website is using HTTPS for a secure connection.
 We'll use Azure CDN for this.
 I know this is Azure Content Delivery Network.
 I need to go back over exactly what this is used for although I know it makes your content easily assessible to users across the globe because it distributes the content at a location nearest to the user.
 I still have to review the HTTPS part.